openserv-labs/agent-tutorial/python-api-agent-example/README.md

 # Python Agent Example With OpenServ API

-This is a reference implementation of an OpenServ API agent using Python and FastAPI.
+This is a reference implementation of OpenServ API agent using Python and FastAPI.
 It demonstrates how to create an agent that can handle tasks and respond to chat messages.

 ## Features

-- Task handling with OpenAI integration
+- Task handling with OpenAI API
 - Chat message responses
 - File upload functionality
 - Error handling and reporting
 - Asynchronous task management
-- SSL certificate handling with certifi
+- SSL certificate handling with certificate

 ## Project Structure